sdegongzuo/BeeCount/README.md

 ## 💬 FAQ

 **Q: Can I use it normally without configuring cloud services?**
 A: Absolutely!
 The app uses local storage by default, and all features work normally.
-You can still export CSV at any time.
+You can still export CSV backups at any time.

+**Q: Should I choose Supabase or WebDAV?**
+A:
+- If you have a NAS device or private cloud, we recommend WebDAV (fully localized data)
+- If you don't have a NAS, we recommend Supabase (free, stable, easy to configure)
+- Both support complete sync functionality, choose based on your needs

+**Q: Why can't I upload after configuring WebDAV?**
+A:
+- Check if WebDAV service is enabled and port is correct
+- Verify username and password are correct
+- Some NAS WebDAV requires specific paths for write access (e.g., UGREEN Cloud requires `/home/` path)
+- Click "Test Connection" button to view detailed error messages

 **Q: Can I switch back to default mode after configuring custom cloud service?**
 A: Yes, you can switch anytime.
 The saved custom configuration won't be lost and can be re-enabled.

 **Q: How to ensure data security?**
-A: We recommend using your own Supabase project, configuring proper access policies, regularly exporting CSV backups, using strong passwords and enabling two-factor authentication.
+A:
+- Use your own Supabase project or WebDAV server
+- Regularly export CSV backups to local storage
+- Use strong passwords and enable two-factor authentication (if supported)
+- For WebDAV, recommend using HTTPS for encrypted transmission

 **Q: What data formats are supported?**
 A: Currently supports CSV format for import/export, compatible with data formats from most mainstream accounting apps.

 **Q: How to sync data across multiple devices?**
+A:
-A: Configure the same Supabase URL and anon key on all devices, and log in with the same account for automatic sync.
+- **Supabase**: Configure same URL and anon key on all devices, log in with same account
+- **WebDAV**: Configure same WebDAV server address and credentials on all devices

 ---